mitchas/TidyCamp/README.md

 # Tidy.camp

-## Work in Progress: A collection of small, private web apps.
+## WIP: A collection of small, private web apps.

 ____